 Dr Cynthia Rosenzweig is Senior Research Scientist at the NASA Goddard Institute for Space Studies, where she heads the Climate Impacts Group, which investigates the interactions of climate on systems and sectors important to human well-being.
 She is co-founder of the Agricultural Model Intercomparison and Improvement Project (AgMIP).
 She is now spearheading the AgMIP-coordinated global and regional assessments of the effects of climate change on the food system, including on nutrition, for the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report.
 Dr Rosenzweig is lead author on the food security chapter of the IPCC Special Report on Climate Change and Land.

-Jane Battersby is a Senior Researcher at the African Centre for Cities, where she heads up the Centre’s food cluster.
+Jane Battersby is an Associate Professor at the University of Cape Town’s African Centre for Cities, where she heads up the Centre’s food cluster.
 She has worked on issues such as urban food systems, food systems transformation and urban food governance in Africa since 2008.
-Most recently this has been as Research Coordinator of the Consuming Urban Poverty project and PI of the Nourishing Spaces Project.
-Jane has worked in a range of consultancy and advisory roles for international agencies, and local and national governments.
-She is currently the Premio Daniel Carasso, an award granted to acknowledge outstanding scientific research into sustainable food systems and diets for long-term health.
+Most recently, this has been as Research Coordinator of the Consuming Urban Poverty project and PI of the Nourishing Spaces Project.
+Jane has worked in a range of consultancy and advisory roles for international agencies and local and national governments.

-Jorge Fonseca is Food Systems Programme Adviser with the Food and Agriculture Organization, where he leads global work on city-linked food systems.
-He has acted as an international expert for diverse development country programmes.
+Jorge M. Fonseca is the Research Leader of the USDA-ARS Food Quality Laboratory, located in Beltsville, Maryland.
+Prior to this he served in various positions with the Food and Agriculture Organization, where he led global work on city-linked food systems.
 Jorge has been hired by the private sector to consult for multiple enterprises in nine different countries.
 He was a visiting faculty member at the University of Campinas in Brazil and has been the instructor of food system courses in different universities in Latin America and Italy.
-Jorge has authored over 150 scientific and trade-technical publications about post-production food systems, with one receiving a US national press award.
+Jorge has authored over 200 scientific and trade-technical publications about post-production food systems, with one receiving a US national press award.

 Senior Research Fellow and Head of East Asia and Central Asia Office, International Food Policy Research Institute